What is a High-Cost Area?

 • Grand County, Colorado

-No counties were removed from the high-cost area list for 2025, but the following counties were removed from high-cost list in 2024 and remain on the standard conforming loan limit list for 2025.
+No counties were removed from the high-cost area list for 2026, but the following counties were removed in 2024 and remain on the standard conforming loan limit list today.

 Alaska